Representations of Thread Quivers: Classification by thread quivers

+The second possibility is that the above construction gives an infinite sequence $\cdots \to Y_n \to Y_{n-1} \to \cdots \to Y_1 \to Y$.
+Since $\aa$ does not have infinite threads (by assumption) and $[FX,FY]$ has only finitely many nonthread objects (Proposition \ref{proposition:ThreadsInVarieties}), we know that there is a cycle in this sequence, thus $Y_n \cong Y_m$ for some $m,n \in \bN$.
+By Proposition \ref{proposition:ShIsLocal} we know that the indecomposable objects on this cycle form a semi-hereditary category, and such a category cannot be Hom-finite.
+We have found a contradiction.

-There is an obvious functor $F: kQ \to \aa$ which is fully faithful and essentially surjective. \end{proof}
+We conclude that the functor $F: kQ \to \aa$ is fully faithful and essentially surjective, thus an equivalence.
+Since $\aa$ is a dualizing $k$-variety, we know that $Q$ is strongly locally finite. \end{proof}

-The previous proposition does not hold without the assumption on the intervals $[X,Y]$.
-However, in the case of dualizing $k$-varieties, these intervals are nicely behaved (Proposition \ref{proposition:ThreadsInVarieties}) such that an analogue of Proposition \ref{proposition:PathCategory} may be proven without any assumption on the intervals $[X,Y]$, by replacing the quiver $Q$ by a thread quiver.
+The previous proposition does not hold if $\aa$ has infinite threads.
+However, in the case of dualizing $k$-varieties, these categories are nicely behaved (Proposition \ref{proposition:ThreadsInVarieties}) such that an analog of Proposition \ref{proposition:PathCategory} may be proven when $\aa$ does contain infinite threads, by replacing the quiver $Q$ by a thread quiver.

-A \emph{thread quiver} consists of the following information: \begin{itemize} \item A quiver $Q=(Q_0,Q_1)$ where $Q_0$ is the set of vertices and $Q_1$ is the set of arrows. \item A decomposition $Q_1 = Q_s \coprod Q_t$.
-Arrows in $Q_s$ will be called \emph{standard arrows}, while arrows in $Q_t$ will be referred to as \emph{thread arrows}. \item With every thread arrow $\alpha$, there is an associated linearly ordered set $\TT_\alpha$, possibly empty. \end{itemize}
+A \emph{thread quiver} $Q$ consists of the following information: \begin{itemize} \item A quiver $Q_u=(Q_0,Q_1)$ where $Q_0$ is the set of vertices and $Q_1$ is the set of arrows. \item A decomposition $Q_1 = Q_s \coprod Q_t$.
+Arrows in $Q_s$ will be called \emph{standard arrows}, while arrows in $Q_t$ will be referred to as \emph{thread arrows}. \item For every thread arrow $\alpha \in Q_t$, there is an associated linearly ordered set $\TT_\alpha$, possibly empty. \end{itemize}

 In drawing a thread quiver (cf. Figure \ref{fig:ThreadQuiver}), standard arrows will be represented by $\xymatrix@1{\bullet \ar[r]& \bullet}$, while thread arrows will be drawn as $\xymatrix@1{\bullet\ar@{..>}[r]&\bullet}$ labeled by the corresponding ordered set $\TT$.
 If $\TT = \{1,2,3, \ldots, n\}$ with the normal ordering, then we will only write $n$ as a label; if $\TT = \emptyset$, then no label will be written.